shivshankardayal/Kunjika/README.md

 which provided nice replication, auto-sharding and memcached functionality apart from document based database.
 So one query for question, one for user and one for tag and it is done.

+It is almost done.
+Few features are remaining then I will release the alpha.